 - Nausea or vomiting.

 - Worsening redness, rash or pain if a sting gets infected.

-Your healthcare provider may also have other options for pain and itching relief in the event of more severe reactions.
+Your healthcare provider may also have other options for pain and itching relief in the event of more severe or lasting reactions.